Xavier Players to Watch Against Pittsburgh - Second Round

 Xavier Players to Watch

-Nunge is tops on his team in rebounds per contest (7.9), and also posts 14 points and 2.1 assists.
-Defensively, he posts 0.9 steals and 1.2 blocked shots.
+Nunge puts up a team-high 7.9 rebounds per game.
+He is also putting up 14 points and 2.1 assists, shooting 52.1% from the field and 41.1% from downtown with 1.1 made 3-pointers per game.

-Colby Jones is tops on his team in assists per contest (4.3), and also posts 15.1 points and 5.4 rebounds.
-At the other end, he puts up 1.4 steals and 0.5 blocked shots.
+Colby Jones is tops on his squad in assists per game (4.3), and also puts up 15.1 points and 5.4 rebounds.
+At the other end, he averages 1.4 steals and 0.5 blocked shots.

 Xavier Top Performers (Last 10 Games)